 I started my career touring as a drummer with my band, Thursday, which has sold almost 2 million records.
 I was also the live drummer for the British boy band, The Wanted and have done just about every TV show with them i.e. Ellen, Dancing With the Stars (twice), The Voice, American Idol etc. I have a large collection of amazing snares and kits.

-I"ve played in Thursday since 98' and currently working on a project called Get Involved!
-(Produced by Ross Robinson).
-I've been a touring drummer for Murphy's Law, The Wanted, My Chemical Romance, Yellowcard, I Hate Our Freedom and All Eyes West.
-I am endorsed by Q Drum Co., Zildjian (15 years), Promark (15years), REMO, JH Audio, Reflexx pads and DW hardware.
-I've played on the full Thursday catalogue (Produced by Dave Fridmann), All Eyes West "Doomer" (recorded by J. Robbins), I Hate Our Freedom "This Years Best Disaster" (Recorded/Produced by Kurt Ballou) and a live DVD for British boy band, The Wanted.
+I"ve played in Thursday since 98' and currently working on multiple projects in my home drum studio.
+I've been a touring drummer for Thursday, My Chemical Romance, The Wanted, Frank iero, Yellowcard and Murphy’s Law.
+I am endorsed by Q Drum Co., Zildjian (15 years), Vater sticks (6 years), REMO, JH Audio, Reflexx pads and DW hardware.
+I've played on the full Thursday catalogue (Produced by Dave Fridmann), Frank iero and the Future Violents (produced by Steve Albini), Get Involved!
+(Produced by Ross Robinson), All Eyes West "Doomer" (recorded by J. Robbins), I Hate Our Freedom "This Years Best Disaster" (Recorded/Produced by Kurt Ballou) and a live DVD for British boy band, The Wanted.
+I’ve also recorded a remotely for Late Night with Seth Meyers as a guest drummer from my home studio.

 ReviewsEndorse Tucker Rule